-Having a Christmas movie collection makes easy carry this tradition through every year.
+Having a Christmas movie collection makes it easy to carry this tradition through every year.

 14. Elf on the Shelf

-I have personally not started this Christmas tradition with our kids yet, but I know many parent that have and the kids LOVE every minute if it.
+I have personally not started this Christmas tradition with our kids yet, but I know many parents that have and the kids LOVE every minute of it.

 Basically, Elf on the Shelf is a Christmas tradition where a special undercover Elf is sent to your home on Santa’s behalf from the North Pole to encourage kids to behave themselves.

 The idea is that Santa’s Elf watches the children during the day and at night he/she returns to the North Pole to tell Santa if the kids were naughty or nice.

 As an added twist to this fun Christmas activity, every morning the Elf can appear in a different spot of the house.
 It not only makes the kids super excited to find the Elf every morning in their new mystery location, but it also encourages good behavior leading up to Christmas.